-No Show.
+No-Show.
 The University adopted a policy to monitor the enrollment of students receiving financial aid.
 Students who are not attending a class for which they are registered during the first three weeks of the semester will have their aid reduced.
-Registration credits and tuition charges are adjusted to reflect non-attendance, and a Never Attended fee is assessed.
+Registration credits and tuition charges are adjusted to reflect non-attendance. ,.

 Second Half-Term Courses.
-For students whose full-time or half-time enrollment is based -- in part -- on registration for one or more second half-term courses, federal and state aid disbursements are delayed until the second half of the semester.
+For students whose full-time or half-time enrollment is based -- in part -- on registration for one or more second half-term courses, Federal and State aid disbursements are delayed until the second half of the semester.
 If a course(s) is dropped prior to the start of the second half-term, awards will be reduced or canceled accordingly.

 Withdrawal from All Classes.
-The University is required by federal and state regulations to recalculate awards when a student withdraws, is dismissed or takes a leave of absence before the end of the term.
+The University is required by Federal regulations to recalculate awards when a student withdraws, is dismissed or takes a leave of absence before the end of the term.
 This includes unofficially withdrawn students, i.e., earned no passing grades at the end of a term.
 Withdrawn students are notified of their adjusted aid eligibility within 30 days of their withdrawal.